 Tommy Battle has never been afraid of hard work.
-He was born in Birmingham and had his first job working in his dad’s restaurant when I was 14.
+He was born in Birmingham and had his first job working in his dad’s restaurant when he was 14.
 To call him a “bus boy’s assistant” would be a promotion.
 Tommy went to Berry High School and spent his summers working to pay for college.

 Shipyards in Mobile, ovens in Birmingham, usually living in boarding houses.